carloscastillom/Data-Analytics-PowerBI/README.md

 Scholars Saison took over cannibalize those sales.
 The Other Products range between 400 to 800 following the sames general seasonality.

+## 3. S

+## 4. Market Analysis Report for National Clothing Chain

+Project Description
+An online national clothing chain needs your help creating a targeted marketing campaign.
+Sales have been flat and they want to lure lost customers back.
+They want to advertise specific products to specific customers in specific locations, but they don’t know who to target.
+They have three products in mind:
+ - Shirt: $25
+ - Sweater: $100
+ - Leather Bag: $1,000